ScienceParkStudyGroup/rna-seq-lesson/_episodes/09-champion.md

 A blurred distinction between statistical analyses that are pre-planned and post-hoc causes many researchers to (unintentionally) use questionable research practices to produce significant findings (QRPs; John, Loewenstein, & Prelec, [2012](https://journals.sagepub.com/doi/abs/10.1177/0956797611430953)).
 The most effective method to combat questionable research practices is preregistration, a procedure to curtail scientists’ degrees of freedom (e.g., Wagenmakers & Dutilh, [2016](https://osf.io/crg29/).
 When preregistering studies, scientists commit to an analysis plan in advance of data collection.
 By making a sharp distinction between hypothesis generating and analyzing the data, preregistration eliminates the confusion between exploratory and confirmatory research.

 Over the last years, preregistration has quickly gained popularity and has established itself over several platforms and formats.
 Scientists can now choose to preregister their work either independently —for instance on platforms like https://asPredicted.org or the Open Science Framework (OSF)— or preregister their studies directly in a journal in the format of a Registered Report as promoted by Chris Chambers ([2013](https://science.sciencemag.org/content/348/6242/1422.short)).
 Currently about 200 journals —including *Nature: Human Behaviour*— accept Registered Reports either as a regular submission option or as part of a single special issue (see https://cos.io/rr/ for the full list).
+Also the [Reproducibility Project: Cancer Biology](https://osf.io/e81xl/), that replicated studies from 50 high-profile papers in the field of cancer biology that were published between 2010-2012, used the Registered Reports format to assure the quality of the research.

 Preregistration is encouraged in the transparency and openness promotion (TOP) guidelines (Nosek et al., [2015](https://science.sciencemag.org/content/348/6242/1422.short) and represents the standard for the analysis of clinical trials; for instance, in the New England Journal of Medicine —the world’s highest impact journal— the registration of Clinical Trials is a prerequisite for publication.